AUCOHL/Fault/Readme.md

 For more options, you can invoke `fault tap --help`.

 # Copyright & Licensing
-All rights reserved ©2018-2021 The American University in Cairo & The Cloud V Project.
+All rights reserved ©2018-2022 The American University in Cairo and other contributors.
 Fault is available under the Apache 2.0 License: See `License`.

+SOFTWARE INCLUDED WITH FAULT DISTRIBUTIONS, I.E. ATALANTA AND PODEM, WHILE FREE TO DISTRIBUTE, ARE PROPRIETARY, AND MAY NOT BE USED FOR COMMERCIAL PURPOSES.

 # References
 - Z. Navabi, Digital System Test and Testable Design : Using Hdl Models and Architectures.
 2010;2011;.
 DOI: 10.1007/978-1-4419-7548-5.